pitmonticone/intro_dgm/README.md

 # Examples
 All examples of implemented deep generative models are provided as jupyter notebooks.
 They can be find in the following folders:
 1. `mog`: an example of a mixture of Gaussians with equiprobable components or trainable component probabilities.
-2. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D and transformers.
+2. `arms`: an example of an autoregressive model with a causal convolutional layer in 1D and transformers.
 3. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers, and IDFs (Integer Discrete Flows).
 4. `vaes`: (i) an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior, (ii) an example of various priors for VAEs, (iii) an example of a hierarchical VAE.
-5. `ddgms`: an example of a Diffusion-based Deep Generative Model using a Gaussian forward diffusion with a fixed variace and a reverse diffusion parameterized by an MLP.
+5. `ddgms`: an example of a Diffusion-based Deep Generative Model using a Gaussian forward diffusion with a fixed variance and a reverse diffusion parameterized by an MLP.
 6. `sbgms`: (i) an example of a score model using the score matching method and an MLP-based score model, (ii) an example of an SDE-based diffusion model parameterized by an MLP, (iii) an example of a conditional flow matching model parameterized by an MLP.
 7. `hybrid_modeling`: an example of a hybrid model using fully-connected layers and IDFs.
 8. `ebms`: an example of an energy-based model parameterized by an MLP.